Athabasca oil sands: Occupational health and safety

 An explosion left one worker dead and another seriously injured at the Chinese-owned Nexen Energy facility in the Long Lake oil sands near Anzac, south of Fort McMurray The two maintenance workers involved were found near natural gas compression equipment used for a hydrocracker, which turns heavy oil into lighter crude, at the plant's main processing facility, known as an upgrader.

 Population

-The Athabasca oil sands are located in the northeastern portion of the Canadian province of Alberta, near the city of Fort McMurray.
+The Athabasca oil sands are in the northeastern portion of the Canadian province of Alberta, near the city of Fort McMurray.
 The area is only sparsely populated, and in the late 1950s, it was primarily a wilderness outpost of a few hundred people whose main economic activities included fur trapping and salt mining.
 From a population of 37,222 in 1996, the boomtown of Fort McMurray and the surrounding region (known as the Regional Municipality of Wood Buffalo) grew to 79,810 people as of 2006, including a "shadow population" of 10,442 living in work camps.
 The community struggled to provide services and housing for migrant workers, many of them from Eastern Canada, especially Newfoundland.
 Fort McMurray ceased to be an incorporated city in 1995 and is now an urban service area within Wood Buffalo.